 The cost of tuition at Manhattan Christian College is an affordable $15,950 per year.
 On top of this, the scholarships that the college offers are broad.
 Almost all students can access one or more kinds of scholarship.
 Some of the most unique scholarships include the Thunder Merit Scholarship, which rewards the community service that a student has participated in in their life; and the Ministry Scholarship, which goes to students who demonstrate a strong passion for the ministry and a vision for future ministry.
 Niche states that on average, students at Manhattan Christian College accumulate $3,190 of debt per year.

 31. Texas A&M International University

 92% of students at Texas A&M International University receive financial aid that helps pay for their education.
 The average amount awarded to a student is $11,704.
 This generous sum really goes a long way to affording the college’s education, as Texas residents only pay $8,637 per year in tuition and fees.
 Non-Texas residents pay $22,258 per year.
 Niche estimates that the average amount of debt that a student of Texas A&M International University gains per year is $4,164.
 Lendedu places the total graduate debt average at $17,394.

 30. Harvard University

 CNBC states that the average debt of a Harvard University graduate is $16,702.
 Shemmassian and Lendedu put the figure at $15,114.
-Forbes states the the median federal debt of a student after graduation is $6,500 and that they have no problem paying this off, as the graduates earn a median yearly income of $91,000 a decade after graduation.
+Forbes states that the median federal debt of a student after graduation is $6,500 and that they have no problem paying this off, as the graduates earn a median yearly income of $91,000 a decade after graduation.
 Thanks to the college’s financial aid system, 90% of US families would pay the same amount or less to send their child to Harvard compared to a state school.